skupperproject/skupper/tests/e2e/scenarios/attached-connector/README.md

-# iPerf3 Attached Connector E2E Test
+# Attached Connector E2E Test With iPerf3

 This test evaluates network connectivity and performance between different components using iPerf3 and Skupper Attached Connectors.